lenesk/sokolova.dk/inversion-or-not-after-adverbs.md

 It is easy to conclude that all the other adverbs, which are not central, are free.
 So learn the list of central adverbs, and you will be safe.
 If you know, you dead with the central adverbs, do not start a sentence with them.

-## Free and central adverbs in the main clause: two scenarios.
+## Free and central adverbs in the main clause: two scenarios
 There can be two scenarios of the word order in the main clause where the adverbs (free and central) are optional fields.
 If we take adverbs out, the supplementary meaning they add to the sentence, will be affected, but the core of the sentence will remain the same.
 So how do we place the adverbs in the main clause?
 Let's analyse two possible scenarios.

 ### Scenario 1 for the main clause without inversion: a subject + verb1+ optional field